The European Commission has approved a new subcutaneous (under-the-skin) formulation of Sarclisa (isatuximab), a treatment for multiple myeloma…

 GYNECOLOGICAL CANCER

-The U.S. Food and Drug Administration (FDA) has granted fast track status to a combination of lunresertib and zedoresertib —…
+The U.S. Food and Drug Administration (FDA) has granted fast-track designation to STX-0712, an experimental therapy Solu Therapeutics is…

 GYNECOLOGICAL CANCER